Terms to Know

 The addition of unpaid accrued interest to the principal balance of a loan.
 Capitalization increases the amount of your monthly payments and the total amount repaid over the life of the loan.
 You can choose to pay the interest as it accrues to reduce or completely avoid the cost of capitalization.

-A process by which the school verifies that you are enrolled on at least a half-time basis, are making satisfactory academic progress, and are eligible for federal student loans.
+A process by which the school verifies that you are enrolled on at least a half-time basis, are making satisfactory academic progress, and are eligible for federal or private student loans.
 Certification must be made prior to any disbursement of loan funds.

 Co-Borrower | Co-Signer